 The IIHS has been conducting research on AEB and FCW systems, and has published a number of studies that show the features’ high rates of success in preventing accidents.
 According to one study comparing the rates of police-reported crash involvement for cars with and without AEB or FCW systems, cars with FCW systems saw their likelihood of crash involvement decrease by 23%, and cars with AEB systems were 39% less likely to be involved in a police-reported crash than cars without either an AEB or FCW system.
 The IIHS estimates that, if every car on the road had had an AEB system in 2013 (the year for which data was analyzed), 700,000 accidents would have been prevented, along with 300,000 injuries resulting from those accidents.

 Experts warn, however, that automated safety features such as AEB systems are not infallible.
 Whether due to mechanical failure, or a hazard appearing in the roadway too quickly for even the automated braking to react, the systems cannot prevent every accident.
 Drivers remain liable for any accidents or injuries caused by their vehicles, and must remain aware of any dangers in the road ahead at all times.

-If you or someone you love has been injured in an accident with a negligent driver, seek experienced legal assistance to ensure that you receive the compensation for your injuries that you deserve, and contact Hudson Valley accident lawyers Ingber & Provost for a consultation on your case at 845-733-2720, with offices conveniently located in Bloomingburg, Poughkeepsie, and Pine Bush.
+If you or someone you love has been injured in an accident with a negligent driver, seek experienced legal assistance to ensure that you receive the compensation for your injuries that you deserve, and contact Hudson Valley accident lawyers Ingber & Provost for a consultation on your case at 845-733-2720, with offices conveniently located in Bloomingburg, Poughkeepsie, and Melville.